By-Nordenfelt-AB/log4njs/README.md

 #### callerInfo
 The callerInfo setting will attempt to extract the filename & line number of the caller.<br>
-This provides useful information when it is difficult to find a specific logger call but takes a slight performance hit.
+This provides useful information when it is difficult to pinpoint the source of a specific logger call but takes a fairly big performance hit.

 Sample, with callerInfo enabled:
 ```